ACM-Amrita-Amritapuri/2nd-Year-Recruitment/SIG Cyber Security/README.md

 </p>

 * Cybersecurity, often referred to as information security, is the practice of protecting computer systems, networks, data, and digital assets from unauthorized access, attacks, damage, or theft.
-* The followinng task sets will help you to get your basic skill set to be in our world.
+* The following task sets will help you to get your basic skill set to be in our world.
-* If you face any difficulty you can ask your doubts in discord.
+* If you face any difficulty you can ask your doubts in Discord.

 ## Cyber Tasks

-Create an acount in [PicoCTF](https://picoctf.org/).
+Create an account in [PicoCTF](https://picoctf.org/).

 Go to [CLassroom](https://play.picoctf.org/classrooms) and join with invite code ```C87QwQUxl```.